cyberphone/json-canonicalization/README.md

 - Lexical sorting of properties in a *recursive* process
 - Array data is also included in the process *but element order remains untouched*

 Note: The sorting algorithm depends on that strings are represented as arrays of 16-bit unsigned integers where each integer holds a *single* UCS2/UTF-16 code unit.
 The sorting is based on pure value comparisons, *independent of locale settings*.

 ### Lexical Ordering

-If two strings are different, then either they have different characters at some index that is a valid index for both strings, or their lengths are different, or both.
-If they have different characters at one or more index positions, let k be the smallest such index; then the string whose character at position k has the smaller value, as determined by using the < operator, lexicographically precedes the other string.
+Property strings either have different characters at some index that is a valid index for both strings, or their lengths are different, or both.
+If they have different characters at one or more index positions, let k be the smallest such index;
+then the string whose character at position k has the smaller value, as determined by using the < operator, lexically precedes the other string.

-If there is no index position at which they differ, then the shorter string lexicographically precedes the longer string.
+If there is no index position at which they differ, then the shorter string lexically precedes the longer string.

 ### Sample Input:
 ```code